 A bookshelf doesn’t have to be just a simple shelf for books or mementos.
 With a little creativity, the humble bookshelf or bookcase can become a multi-purpose storage space, a functional design element or even the focal point of a room.

-This guide from The Home Depot will give inspitration for bookshelf designs and built-in bookcase ideas to help you create bookshelves that fit your space – and your personality.
+This guide will provide inspiration for built-in bookcase designs and bookshelf ideas to help you create bookshelves that fit your space – and your personality.

-Repurposing an old wooden stepladder creates shelves for your books and brings a conversation piece to your living area.
+One of the more in-depth DIY shelf ideas, repurposing an old wooden stepladder creates shelving for your books and brings a conversation piece to your living area.
 With its legs folded, lean the ladder in an unused corner at an angle to keep the steps level and the books in place.

 Show off your builder pride with boards stretched across the steps of two open stepladders or a multi-position ladder folded at its mid-point.
 It creates ample shelf space for various books and handmade crafts.